 I pride myself on my enthusiasm, light-heartedness, positivity, humor, and adaptability.
 My approach is NOT about fitting you in a box that fits my preferences.
 I take great pride in adapting my methods to meet your unique needs best.
 Your success is my key motivator, not my preferences.

 What is one of your biggest professional goals?

 Answer: To completely obliterate the mental health stigma.
 Also, we aim to destroy the stigma about therapists too which is why authenticity is one of our most important core values.

 What’s something about you that people would be surprised to know?

 Answer: I love doing standup comedy and I have acted in an independent film.

 “Liar Liar” has to be at the top of the list.
 I think that was Jim Carrey in his prime.
 So much energy and just ridiculousness.

 What do you look for in a best friend?

 Answer: Someone who is light-hearted and doesn’t take life too seriously.
 Someone who can laugh at themselves when they screw up.
-Someone who will be brutally honest with me.
-I want someone who will care about me enough to tell me how it is.
+Someone who will be honest with me, even if it’s uncomfortable.

 What’s one superpower you would NOT want?